Reset All

 How do employers make a claim for fees paid under final-year Fees Free?

 Applications for reimbursement of training fees can only be submitted by learners, via the IRD, once they have completed an eligible qualification and a certificate has been issued.
-The TEC haven't confirmed the reimbursement process yet, but we expect that they will request evidence of fee payment.

 • The IRD will only reimburse learners directly – employers cannot claim the entitlement.
 We recommend that employers and learners agree on how fees will be paid before enrolling to enable a smooth reimbursement process